lineality/Online_Voting_Using_One_Time_Pads/README.md

 #### feasibility of one time pads: attack surface of initial sharing

 #### Notes:
-- individual permission drop-off folders (like S3)
+- individual permission drop-off folders (cloud storage like S3)
 - anonymized ballots (storing data without direct connection to user information)
 - face-picture when sending in vote
 - vote by phone system, tied to that phone...(note: if you lose the phone)